lrre-foss/rnr/README.md

 - Fully compatible with Roblox versions up to 0.3.744.0 (dated April 2008) in areas such as hosting, joining, levels, etc.
 - Incorporates all the various facets of the Roblox engine, plus a little bit extra (e.g. a network replication whitelist, fancy shader support, etc.)
 - Made with clean-room reverse engineering
-- Uses Roblox's [Luau](https://github.com/roblox/luau) as its scripting language while remaining fully compatible with classic Roblox scripts written using Lua 5.1
+- Uses Roblox's [Luau](https://github.com/roblox/luau) as its scripting language while remaining fully compatible with classic Roblox scripts written using Lua 5.1 at the same time
 - As free and open-source as is possible (with client code being licensed under the GPL and the engine itself released into the public domain, void of any copyright)
 - Patching all the security vulnerabilities and fixing bugs/inefficiencies that legacy Roblox clients had
 - Quick build times